About

 Quality of Life

-Compared with the other countries in the Pacific, Samoa is performing better than average on Quality of Life rights (this comparison is calculated using the 'Income adjusted' benchmark).
+Compared with the other countries in the Pacific, Samoa is performing close to average on Quality of Life rights (this comparison is calculated using the 'Income adjusted' benchmark).

 To change the performance benchmark or assessment standard, please click on ‘Switch view’ above